Middlemarch (TV serial)

-Middlemarch is a 1994 television adaptation of the 1871 novel of the same name by George Eliot.
-Produced by the BBC on BBC2 in six episodes (seven episodes in the worldwide TV series), it is the second such adaptation for television of the novel.
+Middlemarch is a 1994 British television adaptation of the 1871 novel of the same name by George Eliot.
+Produced by the BBC in collaboration with the American station WGBH-TV, it was commissioned by Alan Yentob and broadcast on BBC2, with episodes repeated a few days later on BBC1.
+Comprising six episodes (seven episodes in the worldwide TV series), it is the second television adaptation of the novel.
 It was directed by Anthony Page from a screenplay by Andrew Davies, and starred Juliet Aubrey, Rufus Sewell, Douglas Hodge and Patrick Malahide.